Mainframe-Renewal-Project/sear-docs/index.md

 | `READ` | `IRR.IRRSMO00.PRECHECK` | `XFACILIT` | **Add**, **Alter** and **Delete** Profiles |
 | `UPDATE` | `<userid>.IRRSMO00` | `SURROGAT` | Run **Add**, **Alter**, and **Delete** **Commands** as a **Specific Userid** |

-See the full list in the [Required authorizations](./authorizations.md) page, as well as more information on which authorizations are required to use the API.
+See the full list in the [Required authorizations](./authorizations.md) page, as it contains information on permissions required for certificate and keyring requests as well as more information in general.

 ## Installation